kylekingcdn/music-library-exporter/README.md

 > Setting this flag will flatten the generated playlist hierarchy, or in other words, folders will not be included.
 > The playlists contained in any folders are still included in the exported library, they simply appear 'top-level'.
-> For an example of what this means, compare the output of `library-generator print` to the output of `library-generator print --flatten`,
+> For an example of what this means, compare the output of `music-library-exporter print` to the output of `music-library-exporter print --flatten`,
 > (Note: there will only be an observable difference if you are managing your music library's playlists with folders).

 **`--exclude_internal, -n`**